troplolBE/bettercorrectors/PEDAGO.md

 Thomas corrected Jens on 42sh for only 20 minutes where a good correction of 42sh should last 1 hour.
 ```

+What is needed to detect this case ?
+- estimated duration of the evaluation
+- start time of evaluation
+- end time of evaluation
+- number of project retrys

 ### Case 4
 In this case there is not too much to discuss.
 If the corrected booked 2 corrections at the same moment and the correctors
 accepted to do them both at the same time, then both correctors and the corrected should be sanctioned.

 Double corrections may interfere with the capability of one corrector to find an error in the code or to be to shy to
 say something if the other corrector takes too much space.

+What is needed to detect this case ?
+- time of booking evaluation

 ## How to detect